MaryAngelique/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+     The user's state is not stored on the server, as the state is stored inside the token on the client side instead.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Hashes out user's password for safe storage in SQL or database

 3. How are unit tests different from integration and end-to-end testing?
+    Unit: Verify that individual, isolated parts work as expected.
+    Integration: Verify that several units work together in harmony.
+    End to End: A helper robot that behaves like a user to click around the app and verify that it functions correctly.
+Sometimes called "functional testing"

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    First, we need to write test to guarantee we get the results we want for our endpoints Second, we need to write code to pass testing Third, refactor